sktedro/vut_ipp_proj/README.md

     "requirements": ["defined" ]},
 ```
 This tells the script to call function `e_jump` of class `Exec` to execute the
-instruction, that it takes one argument of type label of any data type while
+instruction, that it takes one argument of type `label` and any data type while
 the label also needs to be already defined when executing.

-To run the instruction, its method `run` is called.
+To run the instruction, it's method `run` is called.
 This method is a huge
 function checking if all requirements are met (if the arguments are
 declared/defined if they need to be, if they are the right types and data
 types) and if everything checks out, a function from the class `Exec` is called
 to interpret the instruction.
 The `Exec` class doesn't need to be a separate
 class since it only contains methods, but I thought the code might be clearer
-if the methods needed to be called as the class members.
+if the methods are called as the class members.

 ##### A few examples of instruction execution functions